JordiCorbilla/FlickrPhotoStats/README.md

 FlickrPhotoStats
 ================

-Flickr Photo stats provides the ability to request information of your photos using REST
+Flickr Photo stats provides the ability to request information from your Flickr pool using the REST API.